mariojvargas/csg-aks-training/labs/day2-labs/ingress-controller.md

 3. Change all image field in the YAML files to match your docker registry url.

     * Update the yaml files for the proper container image names.
+    * Update all instances of `namespace: <namespace-name>` to match your first initial and last name.
+For example: `namespace: mvargas`.
     * You will need to replace the `<login server>` with the ACR login server created in earlier labs.
         > Note: You will update the image name ***twice*** in the Web and API container images and ***once*** in the database container image.